passanthamdy/todolist/README.md

 # todolist
-todo list with count down timer to the tasks
+todo list with count down timer to the tasks using django framework, css and js